Ultimate Tossa de Mar Guide: What to See, Eat & Do

 is Tossa de Mar worth visiting?

 Yes!
 The unique medieval town, gorgeous beaches, great restaurants and coastline make Tossa de Mar a fabulous location to visit.
-It’s in a fantastic location on the Costa Brave, just 90 minutes from Barcelona.
+It’s just 90 minutes from Barcelona.

 Is Tossa de Mar lively?